seddonym/seddonym.github.io/_posts/2019-04-15-why-dependency-inversion.md

 Now that **A** has no knowledge of **B**, we think about **A** in isolation.
 We've just reduced our mental overhead, and made the system more modular.

-The technique remains useful for larger groups of modules.
+The tactic remains useful for larger groups of modules.
 For example, three modules may depend upon each other, in a cycle:

 {% include content_illustration.html image="why-di/abc_cycle.png" alt="Arrows pointing from A to B to C, and back to A" %}